Free Trade Agreements

 The Japan-Australia Economic Partnership Agreement (JAEPA) came into force on 15 January 2015.
 Opportunities for businesses in these industries may include:

-Including coke, petroleum oils, apparel, plastic products, wood products, paints, pearl jewellery and some toiletries.
+Including coke and semi coke of coal, petroleum oils, apparel, plastic products, wood products, paints, pearl jewellery and some toiletries.

 Including legal, financial, educational, telecommunications and other professional services.